 Spanning five days, “127 Hours” describes in horrifying–and horrific—details how Ralston battles Nature’s elements as well as his own innermost demons to finally discover enormous courage.
 In the course of the saga, Ralston extricates himself by using all the necessary means, which include descending a 65-foot wall and hiking over eight miles before being finally rescued.

-The narrative unfolds as an adventure of the highest order, one which is both external and internal.
-Indeed, “127” has two dimensions: the physical and the metaphysical.
+The narrative unfolds as an adventure of the highest order, one which is both external and internal, with two dimensions: the physical and the metaphysical.

-The film depicts in an unflinching mode Ralston’s exterior acts as well as personal feelings during a sudden, extreme moment of reckoning.
-It shows how digging deep into himself he finally finds the will to hang on, that is, to reengage with life.
+The film depicts in unflinching mode Ralston’s exterior acts and personal feelings during a sudden and extreme moment of reckoning.
+Diggingly deeply into himself, he finds the will to hang on–to reengage with life.

-What enriches the narrative structure, which is essentially spare and minimal, is a series of subjective memories and voice-overs.
-In one of these, Ralston observes, “What do you do when you’re stuck, fucked, and out of luck.
+What enriches the structure, which is spare and minimal, is a series of subjective memories and voice-overs.
+In one of them, Ralston observes, “What do you do when you’re stuck, fucked, and out of luck.

 Throughout his journey, Ralston recalls friends, family, lovers (Clémence Poésy), and the two hikers (Amber Tamblyn and Kate Mara) he had just met before the accident.